GuanyaShi/blog/_posts/2021-11-24-NeuralControl.md

 $$g(x_t,u_t,c_t) \approx \phi(x_t,u_t) a(c_t),$$

 where $\phi$ is a representation shared by all environments, and $a$ is an environment-specific linear coefficient.
 We learn $\phi$ using meta-learning, and adapt $a$ using adaptive control.
 Namely, adaptive control will adapt $a_t$ in real-time based on the learned representation $\phi$.
 The reason behind is that adaptive control is super good at handling (linear) parametric uncertainty, so we use meta-learning to provide a reasonable representation to "translate" the nonparametric uncertainty to be parametric.
+See some theoretical analysis for _Online_Meta-Adaptive Control_ in our [NeurIPS'21 paper](https://arxiv.org/abs/2106.06098).

 ## Encoding invariance to deep learning really helps